linushstge/number-pool/README.md

-# Laravel Number Pool Trait for Model ascending unique increments
+# Eloquent Trait for unique Model ascending numbers

-Create a shared Number Pool for each of business number ranges to use native MySQL / MariaDB ``FOR UPDATE`` atomic locks if you run on a MySQL Master/Master Replication or on galera cluster.
+Create a shared Number Pool for each of business number ranges to use native MySQL / MariaDB ``FOR UPDATE`` atomic locks if you run on a MySQL Master/Master Replication or on galera cluster or if you have multiple message queue workers which are consuming the same jobs.

 If you're running on replication you're primary auto increments are probably not reliable for unique ascending numbers.
-With this Eloquent trait your able to generate ascending unique numbers while using InnoDB's ``FOR UPDATE`` atomic lock.
+With this Eloquent trait your able to generate ascending unique numbers while using InnoDB's native ``FOR UPDATE`` row lock.

 **Example Invoice Table:**